mouadb0101/License_Plates_of_Algeria_Dataset/README.md

 <img src="Image/plate.jpg">
 </p>

 note: this is a sample of the dataset.
-For a full dataset contact us.
+For a full dataset contact us (mouad.bensouilah@gmail.com).
 ## Citation

 Please cite LPA-Dataset in your publications if it helps your research: